-The City of Vaughan will be developing parking policy.
-Currently, vehicles the Would you support towing as a level of at are p arked illeg t strategy to su pally are issued pport the existing a parking ticket.
+The City of Vaughan will be developing an enforcement strategy to support the existing parking policy.
+Currently, vehicles that are parked illegally are issued a parking ticket.
+Would you support towing as a level of enforcement:

 Answer Options Yes No Undecided Response Count Where it impacts winter snow operations?
 426 128 26 580 Where it impacts safety (emergency vehicles)?
 501 59 20 580 In school zones?
 361 164 53 578